HarryCope/PokemonTeamBuilder/README.md

 mvn clean
 mvn package
 ```

+## Things to add

+In the future or if I had more time I would have liked to have added a library of images to correspont to each of the pokemon.
+Also the system of updating and removing pokemon is predicated of knowing the pokemon id which is not displayed so i would either present the id in the list or create some error messages to show a false input.

 ## Loading the web page

 By default the webpage is hosted on port:8080 and so in order to access it open a web browser and enter: